 2. What laws protect domestic and wild pigeons in the UK?

-Answer: The Wildlife and Countryside Act 1981 and Animal Welfare Act 2006 protect domestic and wild pigeons in the UK by making it illegal to intentionally kill or harm them without a license.
+The Wildlife and Countryside Act 1981 and Animal Welfare Act 2006 protect domestic and wild pigeons in the UK by making it illegal to kill or harm them intentionally without a license.

 3. What are the penalties for illegally killing or selling pigeons?

-Answer: Yes, there are exceptions for killing pigeons in the UK.
-For example, landowners or those with permission from licensed bodies such as Natural England or Scottish Natural Heritage can use certain lethal control methods.
+Yes, there are exceptions for killing pigeons in the UK.
+For example, landowners or those with permission from licensed bodies such as Natural England or Scottish Natural Heritage can use specific lethal control methods.

 5. What are some alternative solutions to killing pigeons to manage their populations?